-These materials are taken from Autism Campus Prep, a post-secondary preparedness course which was co-written by a group of autistic post-secondary students and graduates with The Sinneave Family Foundation.
-They are based on the lived experience of autistic students and every attempt was made to ensure the language in the course is respectful and age-appropriate.
+The modules below contain key information from Autism Campus Prep, a post-secondary preparedness course which was co-written by autistic post-secondary students and graduates, along with The Sinneave Family Foundation.
+The information is based on the lived experience of autistic students and every attempt was made to ensure the language in the course is respectful and age-appropriate.
+You can access the free Autism Campus Prep course by clicking here, or click on any of the modules below to read about our advisors’ personal experiences, tips, and overview of the post-secondary experience.

 - Amanda Benson, BA, University of Calgary